 What happens during coronary angioplasty?

-medicines relax you and prevent blood clots.
+At the cardiac catheterization lab, you will lie on a table.
+The doctor will use an intravenous (IV) line to give you fluids and medicines.
+The medicines relax you and prevent blood clots.
 The rest of your prep includes:

 Steps in angioplasty

 When you are comfortable, the doctor will begin the procedure.

 When the doctor finishes, the wire and catheter are removed.
 A special outer catheter may remain in place.
 If a closure device is used, all tubes will be removed.

 During the procedure, strong antiplatelet medicines are given through the IV to prevent clots from forming in the artery or on the stent.
 These medicines help thin your blood.
 They usually are started just before the angioplasty and may continue for 12–24 hours afterward.